Prof Dr Andrew Sharman

 Hari speaks English (native), conversational Greek and has some Spanish, French and German.

-Rob worked for Heineken for over 31 years.
-Mostly in Supply Chain and Production but also in Sales and HR.
+Rob worked for Heineken for over 31 years, mostly in Supply Chain and Production, but also in Sales and HR.
 During his career Rob was Production Director for Heineken in the UK, Supply Chain Director for their New Zealand business and latterly, Area Supply Chain Director for Europe.
-Rob can honestly say that in every role in every part of the business he has worked to improve safety and has gained a huge amount of experience in doing so.
+Rob can honestly say that in every role in every part of the business he worked to improve safety but in 2006 there was a fatal accident in his brewery that changed everything.